First Time Renting a Car in Dubai, Complete Guide (2026)

 Driving under the influence

-Off-road driving on paved-road-only insurance
+Off-road driving (desert)

-[H2] What is Salik and how does it work?
+What is Salik and how does it work?

 Al Maktoum Bridge